JellyTitan/ErgoDonk-Zero/README.md

 * 11-20-2023 Sent out v0.1 to JLC for production
 * Split off from the main Ergodonk development repo for easier cleanup/maintenance.

+### v0.2
+* Confirmed v0.1 works as expected.
+*
+* Added jumper jig to help bend jumper bridges.

 ## Punch list
+* Put a GND plane on both sides, wire VCC directly. (with big fat traces)!
+* Move all traces from pads to the corners to prevent acid traps.
 * add holes between the jumpers so a row of header pins can be used.
 * Separate the Zero power traces to the right of the footprint.
 (Too close together)
 * Fix jumper bay graphics